Bluefields Airport

 MVFR

-Bluefields Airport is currently reporting marginal VFR (MVFR) conditions with broken clouds at 1,900 feet and 10 miles or greater visibility.
-Note: This observation is 9.7 hours old and conditions may have changed.
+Bluefields Airport is currently reporting marginal VFR (MVFR) conditions with scattered clouds at 1,600 feet and 5 km visibility.

 Wind Analysis